 In helping to stand-up the Platform on Global Security, Justice & Governance Innovation and undertake related activities of Stimson’s Just Security 2020 Program, we wish to extend a special thank you to the State of Qatar for its encouragement and generous financial support.

-We are also thankful for programming support and partnerships undertaken the past two and one-half years with the Permanent Missions of Canada, the European Union Delegation, Japan, Nigeria, and the United Arab Emirates to the United Nations, the European Union Delegation to the United States, the Workable World Trust, the Stanley Foundation, the One Earth Future Foundation, the Savannah Center for Diplomacy, Democracy, and Development, Leiden University, Igarapé Institute, the Academic Council on the UN System, the Doha Institute’s Center for Conflict and Humanitarian Studies, the Council on Energy, Environment, and Water (New Delhi), the Alliance for Peacebuilding, the United Nations Association of the National Capitol Area, the U.S. Institute of Peace, United Nations Foundation, United Nations University, the Institute for Economics and Peace, the International Peace Institute, the Global Partnership for the Prevention of Armed Conflict, the Global Challenges Foundation, Caux Forum on Just Governance and Human Security, Citizens for Global Solutions, the Global Town Halls Project (Global Voice), and fellow co-sponsors of the UN 2020 Initiative (CIVICUS, Friedrich-Ebert-Stiftung, UNA-UK, the World Federalist Movement, and the Workable World Trust).
+We are also thankful for programming support and partnerships undertaken the past several years with the United Nations and World Bank, the Governments of the Republic of Korea and Japan, the Permanent Missions of Canada, the European Union Delegation, Japan, Nigeria, and the United Arab Emirates to the United Nations, the European Union Delegation to the United States, the Paris Peace Forum, the Global Governance Philanthropy Network, the Club of Madrid, the Workable World Trust, the Friedrich-Ebert Stiftung New York Office, the Stanley Foundation, the One Earth Future Foundation, the Global Green Growth Institute (Seoul), the Savannah Center for Diplomacy, Democracy, and Development (Abuja), Leiden University, Australia National University, York University, King’s College London, American University, Igarapé Institute (Rio de Janeiro), the Academic Council on the UN System, the Doha Institute’s Center for Conflict and Humanitarian Studies, the Council on Energy, Environment, and Water (New Delhi), Oxford University Press, Cambridge Review of International Affairs, the International Institute of Strategic Studies, the Alliance for Peacebuilding, the United Nations Association of the National Capitol Area, the U.S. Institute of Peace, the U.S. Agency for International Development, United Nations Foundation, United Nations University, the Institute for Economics and Peace, the International Peace Institute, the Global Partnership for the Prevention of Armed Conflict, the Global Challenges Foundation, Caux Forum on Just Governance and Human Security, Citizens for Global Solutions, the Global Town Halls Project (Global Voice), and fellow co-sponsors of the UN 2020 Initiative (CIVICUS, Friedrich-Ebert-Stiftung, UNA-UK, the World Federalist Movement, and the Workable World Trust) and Together First campaign.

 In supporting the development and promotion of the Albright-Gambari Commission on Global Security, Justice & Governance Report, we are pleased to acknowledge the contributions made by the Bertelsmann Foundation, the Carnegie Foundation at the Peace Palace, Columbia University, the Embassy of the Netherlands to the United States, the International Peace Institute, the Municipality of The Hague, the Observer Research Foundation (India), the One Earth Future Foundation, the Permanent Missions of Brazil, Germany, Japan, Nigeria, and The Netherlands to the United Nations, the President Woodrow Wilson House, the United Nations Foundation, United Nations University, and the University of Ottawa.
 We wish to thank the Friedrich-Ebert-Stiftung (FES) for thematic support—in particular from Michèle Augua, Sara Burke, and Volker Lehman from FES New York—as well as for in-kind assistance at various stages of the Commission’s work.